 - 4. In the Comparison window, select Layout > Use group numbers as key. - 5.
-A list of entry indices as used in the PCA and the corresponding entry names can be obtained by selecting File > Export > Export database fields... in the Comparison window.

-- 6. Alternatively, you can select a field in the Comparison window, for example the Strain number field, and select Layout > Use field as key. - 7.
-In the Coordinate space window you can toggle between the color representation and the noncolor representation with Layout > Show group colors ((3)). - 8.
+A list of entry indices as used in the PCA and the corresponding entry names can be obtained by selecting File > Export > Export database fields... in the Comparison window. - 6.
+Alternatively, you can select a field in the Comparison window, for example the 'Strain number' field, and select Layout > Use field as key. - 7.
+With Layout > Show group colors ((S)), you can toggle between the color representation and the non-color representation. - 8.
 With Layout > Show construction lines (), the entries are displayed on vertical lines starting from the bottom of the cube. - 9.
-Layout > Show rendered image (()) displays the coordinate system in realistic threedimensional perspective. - 10.
-Select Layout > Show dendrogram (S) to connect the entries by the branches of the dendrogram that was calculated in the Comparison window (see Figure 3).
-This is an ideal combinatation to co-evaluate a dendrogram and a coordinate system.
+Layout > Show rendered image ((a)) displays the coordinate system in realistic threedimensional perspective. - 10.
+Another very interesting option is Layout > Show dendrogram (\mathbb{R}).

+The entries in the coordinate system are connected by the branches of the dendrogram that was calculated in the Comparison window (see Figure 3).
+This is an ideal combination to co-evaluate a dendrogram and a coordinate system.